Donna

-I'm a junior doing a double major, and outside class I'm an 3 jobs, then the internship hunt, juggling with 19 credits every sem. and ML research, and cooking.
+I'm a junior doing a double major, juggling 19 credits a semester plus ML research, 3 jobs, the internship hunt, and cooking.
 A normal week has more moving parts than I can hold in my head.
+I tracked it badly, planned late at night, and missed deadlines.

 I tried using an LLM to plan my week.
 It felt smart for a day.
-Then I noticed the schedules were wrong, two things in the same hour, work scheduled after its deadline.
+Then I noticed the schedules were wrong: two things in the same hour, work scheduled after its deadline.
 It wasn't thinking about my week.
 It was generating text that looked like a plan.
 An LLM doesn't know whether a schedule is feasible.
 It just writes one that sounds plausible.

 That's why Donna exists.
 Planning a semester isn't a language problem, it's a constraint problem.
+Real students need a planner that actually works, not one that sounds like it does.

 The LLM is still there, but it only translates: it turns your sentence into a structured request and explains the result back.
-It never decides anything.
+Every actual decision is made by classical algorithms running in a Python sidecar under the React + Express app.

 Scheduling is a mixed-integer program solved with CP-SAT: